avrilcoghlan/LittleBookofRBioinformatics/src/chapter3_answers.rst

 On the webpage (above), you can see the DEFINITION, ORGANISM and REFERENCE fields of the NCBI record:

 DEFINITION: Rabies virus, complete genome.

 ORGANISM: Rabies virus

 REFERENCE: There are several papers (the first is):
 AUTHORS: Tordo,N., Poch,O., Ermine,A., Keith,G. and Rougeon,F.

 TITLE: Completion of the rabies virus genome sequence determination: highly conserved domains among the L (polymerase) proteins of unsegmented negative-strand RNA viruses

 JOURNAL: Virology 165 (2), 565-576 (1988)

 There are also some other references, for papers published about the rabies virus genome sequence.

-An alternative way of retrieving the annotations for the rabies virus sequence is to use the SeqinR R library.
+An alternative way of retrieving the annotations for the rabies virus sequence is to use the SeqinR R package.
 As the rabies virus is a virus, its genome sequence should be in the "refseqViruses" ACNUC sub-database.
 Therefore, we can perform the following query to retrieve the annotations for the rabies virus genome sequence (accession NC\_001542):

 ::

+    > library("seqinr")                                 # load the SeqinR R library
     > choosebank("refseqViruses")                       # select the ACNUC sub-database to be searched
     > query("rabies", "AC=NC_001542")                   # specify the query
     > annots <- getAnnot(rabies$req[[1]])               # retrieve the annotations